MichaelBHerman/MostWanted/README.md

 # Commit Comments
+09/02 Added search by Eye Color, Parents, Spouse, and Occupation.
+User validation functions completed as well.
 09/02 Added search by DOB, tested and working.
 Tested other traits at this point to ensure nothing was accidentally changed.
 09/02 Added search by ID, tested && working;
 09/02 Added weight, tested, working;